WilliamMillet/terminus/dev_notes.md

 -Implement a configuration object to app or something, then pass that to constructors.
 Maybe have it as a non mutable dataclass with Pythons setter and getter decorators on each thing.

+# Things I will not do
+Rate limiter (Due to peristence issues with gunicorn)

 ```py
 schema = RouteSchema(